mtt91/Slice-Up/Documentation/multiObjects.md

 >**TIP:** you can quickly modify different `loops` by exporting and  re-importing while switching `loops` in the process.

-In this example we use this method to quickly apply the same pattern through the external loops, and a different one in the middle.

-The same logic applies when using transformations.

-In this example we scale our toolpath so that the loops meet each other at top and bottom.
+### Applying transformations
+The same workflow applies to modifie your object using transformations.
+Here is an example of using scale and a parabolic equation to modify the slope of the outer wall.

+[insert example image]

+You must pay attention when applying a rotation to a `multiObject`

-WARNING: Applying rotation to a single loop causes a mismatch between the seams of the rotated loop, and the other loops.
-For this reason, it is recommended to apply the rotation before applying the transformation creating the offset, so that the seam will remain aligned.
+>**WARNING:** applying a rotation to a single loop will result a mismatch between the seams

-Building a base
+In this example we apply a simple 90 degree rotation to the inner loop (the seam are represented by the dots):

+[insert reference image]

+To avoid this problem, you can either apply the same rotation to all loops recursively, or (like in the following example), apply the rotation before using the `Offset` module.

+### multi-ojects and baseFill

-Building a base for multiple walls is no different.
-When you import multi-objects in the wave modules, the outer loop will be automatically selected as your base boundary.
+In order to build a base for a multi-wall object, simply import it into the `baseFill` module.
+The outer `loop` will be automaticaly selected and you can proceed as usual.

-This concludes the technical aspect of this tutorial, in the next
+### Generating gcode

+In order to generate gcode for a `multiObject` you must use the `Multi` red module, and pay particular attention to the parameters that control the seam.

+[Here](https://discourse.sliceup-3d.com/t/generating-gcode/20) you can find some general information about generating the gcode.